tylim88/create-next-apollo/README.md

 2. How to Apollo in Next
 3. How to SSR Apollo in Next
 4. How to environment variable (inject with env-cmd and get it from next.config.js)
+5. How to preserve server state in client

 Out of the box: